HenSch90/SiD/Modul_Politik.md

 is: Mehrfachantworten sind möglich

+it: (beteil1): Beteiligung an Bürger\*inneninitiativen

+it: (beteil2): Mitarbeit in politischen Parteien

+it: (beteil3): Beteiligung an Umwelt-, Natur-, Tierschutzorganisationen

+it: (beteil4): Mitarbeit im sozialen Bereich (Jugendarbeit, Hilfen, Wohlfahrt)

+it: (beteil5): Trainer\*in / Übungsleiter\*innentätigkeit im Sportverein

+it: (beteil6): Mitarbeit in Friedens-, Menschenrechts-, Asylgruppen

+it: (beteil7): Studierendenvertretungen

-it:
+it: (beteil8): Student\*innenverbindungen

+it: (beteil9): Engagement in anderen politischen oder sozialen Gruppierungen

 st:

-ao1: (beteil1): Beteiligung an Bürger\*inneninitiativen

-ao2: (beteil2): Mitarbeit in politischen Parteien

-ao3: (beteil3): Beteiligung an Umwelt-, Natur-, Tierschutzorganisationen

-ao4: (beteil4): Mitarbeit im sozialen Bereich (Jugendarbeit, Hilfen, Wohlfahrt)

-ao5: (beteil5): Trainer\*in / Übungsleiter\*innentätigkeit im Sportverein

-ao6: (beteil6): Mitarbeit in Friedens-, Menschenrechts-, Asylgruppen

-ao7: (beteil7): Studierendenvertretungen

-ao8: (beteil8): Student\*innenverbindungen

-ao9: (beteil9): Engagement in anderen politischen oder sozialen Gruppierungen
+ao1: ja

+ao2: nein

 mv: